 Emerald is the green to greenish blue variety of a mineral called beryl.
-(The bluer variety of beryl is the aquamarine; see that stone set in our Aquamarine Halo Ring.)
-But “green” alone, for its myriad meanings, can’t do the emerald justice.
+(The bluer variety of beryl is the aquamarine; see that stone set in our Stellium Aquamarine Ring) But "green" alone, for its myriad meanings, can't do the emerald justice.
 Depending on inclusions and variety, the stone can be bright green or pale green or smoky green.
 Inclusions mean that emeralds, while quite hard and hard to scratch, are often passed over when it comes to daily wear pieces because of durability.
 But we love emeralds in engagement rings.
-(You’ll see why when you peek at the emeralds in this custom ring and this one.)
-They’re a colorful flip side to diamonds, and many people wear emeralds every day trouble-free.
+(You'll see why when you peek at the emeralds in this custom ring and this one.)
+They're a colorful flip side to diamonds, and many people wear emeralds every day trouble-free.
 Trust your instincts on what will work for you.

-Emeralds are on the list of so-called “cardinal stones” (along with amethyst, ruby, sapphires, and diamonds), gemstones that have traditionally been considered the most precious.
-Our emerald rings and emerald earrings are a hat tip to that rareness “” but true to the Bario Neal ethos, our designs are accessible and intended to feel special and authentic but not affected.
+Emeralds are on the list of so-called "cardinal stones" (along with amethyst, ruby, sapphires, and diamonds), gemstones that have traditionally been considered the most precious.
+Our emerald rings and emerald earrings are a hat tip to that rareness, but true to the Bario Neal ethos, our designs are accessible and intended to feel special and authentic but not affected.

-The Ray Ring sets off its emerald with a metal fringe.
-Tip for May babies: The stylish folks at Catalyst Wedding Co. think this emerald ring “pairs together the sun imagery with your birthstone perfectly.”
-If you’re the type to celebrate your birthday with a pink cocktail, look at our rose gold band option for the Ray Ring.
+The Ray Fringe Emerald Ring sets off its emerald with a metal fringe.
+Tip for May babies: The stylish folks at Catalyst Wedding Co. think this emerald ring "pairs together the sun imagery with your birthstone perfectly."
+If you're the type to celebrate your birthday with a pink cocktail, look at our rose gold band option for the Ray Ring.

 Emerald Earrings & Necklaces

-Our Ray Studs were part of the collection launch mentioned above, and we’ve never fallen out of love with these emerald earrings.
-At the time, Bario Neal co-founder and designer Page Neal said the designs were “inspired by architectural drawings and photographs of transoms and window frames.”
+Our Ray Fringe Emerald Studs were part of the collection launch mentioned above, and we've never fallen out of love with these emerald earrings.
+At the time, Bario Neal co-founder and designer Page Neal said the designs were "inspired by architectural drawings and photographs of transoms and window frames."
 The Ray Pendant carries the look with a strong fringe design on a necklace.
 And our Ray Drops are elegant earrings that dangle with a purpose.

 Whether or not you have a May birthday, our emerald designs make great gifts or presents to self.
 (Note: Even though emeralds are among the costliest gemstones, our emerald jewelry prices fit many budgets.)
 Pick a new piece because it's spring.
 Or because you love color.
 Remember, green means go.
 Loosely interpreted: Order now.